Asterisk: Historical linguistics

+A double asterisk (**) sometimes indicates an intermediary or proximate reconstructed form (e.g. a single asterisk for reconstructed thirteenth century Chinese and a double asterisk for reconstructions of older Ancient Chinese or a double asterisk for proto-Popolocan and a single asterisk for intermediary forms).

-A double asterisk indicates a form that would be expected according to a rule, but is not actually found.
+In other cases, the double asterisk denotes a form that would be expected according to a rule, but is not actually found.
 That is, it indicates a reconstructed form that is not found or used, and in place of which another form is found in actual usage: